HabitatFramework/UserGuide/interface/interface.rst

 		The tool must be closed and restarted for this change to take effect.

 Map Document/Workspace
-	Sets the default map document or workspace opened by the HLU GIS Tool.
+	Sets the default map document or workspace opened by the HLU Tool.
 As this field cannot be edited directly, users must click on the :guilabel:`…` button and browse to the new map document or workspace.

 	.. note::
 		If the 'Preferred GIS' option is altered, this field must also be updated.